 She originally went to school at Northwest College for her animal science degree.
 After establishing a career in the fire industry, she decided to pursue her dream of working with animals.
 Cissy has her degree in Applied Science of Veterinary Technology.

 In her off time, you can find her with her husband, Tim, in the outdoors with their kids, Remington and Colt (English Springer Spaniels) Cissy also has two cats; Tuddle and Bundle, as well as chinchilla, Peanuts.
 VETERINARY TECHNICIAN Sara Johnson Sara Johnson is a 2003 graduate from Arizona State University with a Bachelor of Science degree in Biology, a 2005 graduate from Pierce College with an Associates degree in Veterinary Technology and Fear Free certified in 2016.
 Sara lives with her husband, David, their two beautiful daughters, a DSH grey and white cat named Tye and six chickens.
 Outside of work, Sara, enjoys fishing, camping and scuba diving (open water certified).
 Her interests at work include: dentistry and assisting in surgery.
 CERTIFIED VETERINARY TECHNICIAN Morgan Jossi Morgan is a Colorado native.
 She has always loved animals and grew up with all kinds of them: dogs, cats, guinea pigs, peacocks, chickens, and horses.
 Morgan knew from a very early age that she wanted to work with and help animals…being involved in 4H growing up, showing horses and dogs.
 She was also the 2010 Ouray County Rodeo Queen.
 In 2014, Morgan graduated with honors from Montana State University's College of Agriculture with a bachelor's degree in Animal Science (Equine Science).
 She fell in love with Bozeman while at school and moved back in May 2016.
 In 2020, Morgan became a certified veterinary technician with the state of Montana after completing an Associate’s Degree in Veterinary Technology from Penn Foster College.
 Morgan enjoys spending time with her animals.
 She has an Australian Shepherd named Chloe.
 They love to hike and visit Bozeman's awesome dog parks!
-She also have a Mustang/Quarter Horse cross named Maverick.
+She also has a Mustang/Quarter Horse cross named Maverick.
 They like to ride in the mountains and do some roping.
 Morgan and her critters all love to get outside and explore!
 Certified Veterinary Technician Rachel Kendrick Coming from a military family, Rachel grew up in Alaska and North Dakota.
-She relocated to the Bozeman area for the shared love of the outdoors by a pet-friendly community, sharing this beautiful life with her husband, Chris, young son Bridger, and 2 dogs Giovanni and Skiba.
-Rachel’s career began in 2010 in a mixed-animal practice, and she has found a lifelong passion in the veterinary field.
-She has a real passion for the human-animal bond, and is especially partial to the shelter community.
+She relocated to the Bozeman area for the shared love of the outdoors by a pet-friendly community, sharing this beautiful life with her husband, Chris, 2 sons Bridger and Jackson, and 2 dogs Giovanni and Skiba.
+Rachel's career began in 2010 in a mixed-animal practice and she has found a lifelong passion in the veterinary field.
+She has a real passion for the human-animal bond and is especially partial to the shelter community.
 She is a regular court jester and fierce professional.
 In her free time, Rachel has many creative outlets including pet portrait painting and playing ironic hip hop covers on her ukulele.
 On the weekends, you can find her kayaking, fly fishing, or hiking with her family.
 Operations Manager Hannah Hannah’s story begins on a rainy October day in Fort Dix, New Jersey.
 Born into a military family, Hannah grew up all over the United States and spent a total of four years (two of those being her Junior and Senior year of high school) in Bavaria, Germany.
 Her whole life, Hannah loved animals and she took that love for animals and graduated with a Bachelor’s of Science in Equestrian Studies at Rocky Mountain College in 2011 and recently began work on her Associate’s of Science to acquire her Veterinary Technician Certification.

 Due to moving every 2-3 years, Hannah never had pets growing up and has compensated for those years living pet free by rescuing two dogs, Toba and Dibble, and two cats, Christian and Silas.
 After working at a veterinary clinic for six years in Billings she and her boyfriend recently moved themselves, dogs, and cats to Bozeman so Hannah could begin work at 360 Pet Medical in hopes of expanding her knowledge in the field of veterinary medicine.
 Though she claims Port Orchard, Washington as her hometown, Montana is where her heart is and she is happy to be living in Bozeman where she can be closer to the mountains.